 Employer Vocational Experts

-An employer is permitted under Pennsylvania law to require an employee to work a restricted duty position at another firm even though it is paying the wages (“funded employment”).
-For example, an injured employee may receive notice of an available position had some charitable organization such as Goodwill.
+An employer is permitted under Pennsylvania law to require an employee to work a restricted duty position at another firm even though it or the insurance company is paying the wages (“funded employment”).
+For example, an injured employee may receive notice of an available position a charitable organization such as Goodwill.
 This tactic is usually used in connection with profoundly injured claimants.
 Employees whose injuries are so severe they qualify for Social Security Disability benefits may be forced to accept a funded employment position, despite the fact that there is no reasonable prospect that any employer would hire them.
 Charitable organizations such as Goodwill, however, can use all the help they can, and getting an employee whose salary is being paid by an insurance company is an offer many such organizations can't resist.

 “No Duty” Jobs

-Even worse, "no duty" positions in which employees are required to do such things is sit or stand in this particular spot doing no work at all are permitted under Pennsylvania law.
+Even worse, "no duty" positions in which employees are required to do such things is sit or stand in a particular spot doing no work at all are permitted under Pennsylvania law.
 It is best not to deal with a “no duty” position without an attorney.
 For more information, see my article, “The Seven Most Ugly Tactics Employers Use to Harass injured Workers.”

 Miscellaneous Issues: Commuting Distance, Child Care Expenses, and Non-work Related Medical Conditions

 Where an employee's family relocates out-of-state due to the spouse's employment, a job offer in Pennsylvania is not actually available because it is not within a reasonable commuting distance of the employee's current residence.
 On the other hand, an employer need not prove the existence of available jobs if the employee is an undocumented worker.
 Furthermore, an employer is not obligated to prove that a particular job is consistent with the employee's non-work related medical conditions.
-Finally, child care expenses are not to be considered in determining whether a job is available if the employee arranges for and paid for child care before he suffered the work injury.
+Finally, child care expenses are not to be considered in determining whether a job is available if the employee arranged for and paid for child care before he suffered the work injury.

-I hope this article helps people to gain a basic understanding of their rights and obligations with respect to light duty work. feel free to call me anytime with any questions.
+I hope this article helps people to gain a basic understanding of their rights and obligations with respect to light duty work.
+Feel free to call me anytime with any questions.
 For an inside look into Pennsylvania workers' compensation, download or order a free copy of my book, The Wounded Worker: Inside the Pennsylvania Workers' Comp Maze.